Home to over 400 national parks, the United States boasts some of the most incredible outdoor adventures in the world.

 Boasting an area of a whopping 130,000 acres, Redwood National Park encompasses several forests where redwood trees reign supreme.
 Redwoods are the tallest trees in the world, and getting to walk, drive, or hike amid them while being backdropped by views of snow-capped mountains, is an experience you won’t soon forget.

-One of the best ways to explore the massiveness of the part is by driving the Newton B. Drury Scenic Parkway, which cuts right through the park and provides access to some of the best trailheads in the park, in case you want to park the car and go on a hike.
+One of the best ways to explore the massiveness of the park is by driving the Newton B. Drury Scenic Parkway.
+This road winds right through the Redwoods and provides access to some of the best trailheads in the park, in case you want to park the car and go on a hike.
 Click here to learn more about this drive and other scenic routes in the US.

 The park also includes 40 miles of rugged coastline where whales can often be spotted, so don’t forget to pack your binoculars.
 This great western states national park can be visited at any time of year although mosquitos can be a pain in the summer so be sure to pack some insect repellant.
 (I like this DEET free spray)